 Career Options for Those Who Want to Help

 The Population Reference Bureau projects that the number of Americans aged 65 and older will reach 95 million by 2060 — almost doubling from the 2018 number of 52 million.
 At this point in the future, the 65-plus age group will make up 23% of the population (compared to 16% in 2018).
-Given this growing aging population, there will be great demand for professionals in the eldercare field who can provide compassionate and skilled care, especially in the senior living context.
+Given this growing aging population, there will be a great demand for professionals in the eldercare field who can provide compassionate and skilled care, especially in the senior living context.
 A diversity of career options is available.

 Individuals who are interested in supporting the aging population can pursue careers such as:

 - Assisted Living Administrator: These professionals support elder patients living in retirement communities.
-Their job is to oversee a well-functioning facility, ensuring elders receive the care they need while also getting the support necessary to maintain as much independence as possible.
+Their job is to oversee a well-functioning community, ensuring elders receive the care they need while also getting the support necessary to maintain as much independence as possible.

 - Senior Care Consultant: This role involves providing elderly individuals with guidance about proper care, insurance, finances, and more.
 Advising seniors on money-related issues such as insurance premiums can help them save money.·